Soaky Mountain Waterpark is officially open for the 2021 season.

 At the all new Yukon Yogurt, guests will be able to build their own refreshing frozen treat.
 Just grab a cup, choose from a variety of flavors of frozen yogurt or sorbet, add delicious toppings, have it weighed, pay and enjoy!

 There are also new Summit Snacks food carts in main plaza area.
-At these carts, guests can purchase nachos, pretzels, popcorn, hot dogs, novelty ice cream, cookies, fresh squeezed lemonade, beer, bottled water, Icees and fountain drinks.
+At these carts, guests can purchase nachos, pretzels, popcorn, hot dogs, novelty ice cream, cookies, fresh squeezed lemonade, bottled water, Icees and fountain drinks.

 Finally, the park received its liquor license for 2021, so at its two bars located in the park, guests can purchase frozen margaritas, daiquiris, pina coladas and other refreshing adult beverages.